Tracking of skeletons

 Edit the skeleton definition to change the scaling factor, marker weights or segment definitions, see chapter How to modify the skeleton definition. -

-Real time tracking and capturing of skeleton data, see chapter How to measure skeleton data. -
+Real time tracking and capturing of skeleton data, see chapter How to track skeleton data. -

-For information about the available processing options, see chapter How to process skeleton data. -
+For information about the available processing options, see chapter How to reprocess skeleton data. -

 Exporting and streaming